taskflow/taskflow/README.md

 Cpp-Taskflow has an unified interface for static and dynamic tasking.
-To create a subflow for dynamic tasking, emplace a callable on one argument of type `tf::SubflowBuilder`.
+To create a subflow for dynamic tasking, emplace a callable with one argument of type `tf::SubflowBuilder`.

 ```cpp
 tf::Task A = tf.emplace([] (tf::SubflowBuilder& subflow) {});
 ```

-A subflow builder is a lightweight object that allows you to create arbitrary dependency graphs on the fly.
+A subflow builder is a lightweight object that allows you to create arbitrary dependency graphs at runtime.
-All graph building methods defined in taskflow can be used in a subflow builder.
+All graph building methods defined in taskflow can be used in the subflow builder.

 ```cpp
 tf::Task A = tf.emplace([] (tf::SubflowBuilder& subflow) {